LukeGarnham/Wired-and-Wiser-MS3/README.md

 ### Bugs / Problems Encountered During Development

+During development, I frequently manually tested the project, especially after implementing something new.
+Below are problems I encountered and fixed during the development of the project.

 #### NavBar

 The original code for my **nav** element was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/navbar/#toggler).
 I modified this code to achieve the final result present in my project.
 The first change I made was to keep the background colour consistent with the slate background colour in the body.
 I made the text white as well to ensure strong contrast between text and background colour.
 These changes were achieved simply by removing the “navbar-light” and “bg-light” Bootstrap class names from the **nav** element.
 This created a problem with the navbar toggler icon; the default icon image did not contrast well with the slate background: